suvansh/CeLLM/README.md

 # Documentation
-Note that the spreadsheet functions (starting with `CELLM`) must include all arguments in order.
+Note that the spreadsheet functions (starting with `CELLM`) must include arguments in order.
 That means if you want to specify the temperature, you must specify all preceding arguments as well.
 This is due to lack of support in JavaScript for keyword arguments.
 ## Generate List
 This functionality is useful for using LLMs to generate lists of items across multiple cells.
 Due to access limitations, this functionality can't be accomplished through spreadsheet functions, so it's tucked away in **CeLLM &rarr; Generate List**.
 First input: prompt describing list |  Second input: cell starting the list | Output